 What does Edna mean?

-Edna \e-dna, ed-na\ as a girls' name is pronounced ED-nah.
-It is of Hebrew origin, and the meaning of Edna is "pleasure, delight".
 Biblical name from the apocryphal Book of Tobit, from Hebrew ednah, and hence connected with Eden.
 Edna has also been used as an English form of the Irish Gaelic name Eithne, meaning "kernel".
 First used in the 17th century in England.
 Poet Edna Saint Vincent Millay; novelist Edna Ferber.

 Edna is a very popular first name for females (#109 out of 4276, Top 3%) but a unique last name for all people.
-(2000 U.S. Census)
+(2000 U.S. Demographics)

 Displayed below is the baby name history of Edna for girls.
 Edna reached its peak rank of #15 in the U.S. in the 1900s, but is not ranked at the moment.
 (2014 U.S. SSA Records)

 Displayed below is a comparison of the history of Edna and affiliated names.
 Popular related forms of Edna listed in the Top 2000 are Aine, Eda, Eddie, Eden (#151 from current records), Ednah, Ena, Etna and Nedra.
 These relations of Edna were favored by parents in the 1900s (usage of 1.2%) and have become significantly less popular since (usage 0.1%, ▼88.1%).
 Eden has been the most well-known version, while versions such as Edna are now somewhat dated.